MealHeal/Main/Readme.md

   Jacob Lawton

-This project is to build a food donation system where the restaurants will be able to find suitable charities in their local areas to donate their excess food every day.
+This project is a food donation system where restaurants will be able to find suitable charities in their local areas to donate their excess food on a regular basis.

-Android Studio has been used for this project and Java was written.
+Android Studio has been used for this project.